oliverrogoff/pyqt_custombar/README.md

   - type: `QWidget`
   - the parent widget to the progress bar
   - no default value
+- bar_length
+  - type: `int`
+  - the length of the progress bar
+- bar_height
+  - type: `int`
+  - the height (or thickness) of the progress bar
 - minimum
   - type: `int`
   - optional, if it is not `None` it is required that you also pass in a value for maximum